byj030226/customer-retention-cohort-analytics/README.md

 800,000 transactions, 220,000 customers, January-December 2025.
 Covers 6 product categories, 10 countries, and 6 acquisition channels.
 No cost, spend, or demographic data.

+The raw dataset itself is confidential and is not included in this repository.

 ## 🔍 Analytical Approach

 Cohort retention analysis in SQL, segmented by acquisition month, channel, country, and product category.
 Findings built into two Power BI dashboards (Executive and Marketing/Growth) and an interactive country map.